 #2: Late night movies at local Drive-Ins, local parks and Historic Sites

-#3: wineries on the Shawangunk Wine Trail in Ulster and Orange Counties.
+#3: Wineries on the Shawangunk Wine Trail in Ulster and Orange Counties and Beyond.

 #4: Buying fresh produce at the local farmers markets